UoMResearchIT/training/induction.md

 As such, when you receive an email alert informing of a cancellation, you should review the waiting list and manually transfer applications to a course event.

-Details of how to use the training catalogue are given in the [guide].
+An overview of how to use the training catalogue is given in the [guide], but the waiting list management is detailed below:

+Click the participants tab and select *waiting list* as the event, and status as *pending*.
+Select the students you want to move to the event, and change new status to *confirmed*, and click the *override constraints* button.
+Then choose update status and set their event to the one you want to move them to.

 ## Checklist for trainers before teaching
 - Collect and charge microphone the day before